Lead poisoning: By organ system

 Lead affects every one of the body's organ systems, especially the nervous system, but also the bones and teeth, the kidneys, and the cardiovascular, immune, and reproductive systems.
 Hearing loss and tooth decay have been linked to lead exposure, as have cataracts.
 Intrauterine and neonatal lead exposure promote tooth decay.
 Aside from the developmental effects unique to young children, the health effects experienced by adults are similar to those in children, although the thresholds are generally higher.

 Kidneys

-Kidney damage occurs with exposure to high levels of lead, and evidence suggests that lower levels can damage kidneys as well.
-The toxic effect of lead causes nephropathy and may cause Fanconi syndrome, in which the proximal tubular function of the kidney is impaired.
-Long-term exposure at levels lower than those that cause lead nephropathy have also been reported as nephrotoxic in patients from developed countries that had chronic kidney disease or were at risk because of hypertension or diabetes mellitus.
+Kidney damage may occur with exposure to lead.
+The toxic effects of lead cause damage to the proximal tubule of the kidney as lead deposits in the cells, this may cause Fanconi syndrome, in which the proximal tubular function of the kidney is impaired.
+Chronic lead exposure can also case fibrosis or scarring of the kidney tubules.
+Those with chronic kidney disease or with risk factors such as hypertension or diabetes mellitus are at increased risk of worsening kidney disease due to chronic lead exposure.

+In a population based study based on the NHANES population in the United States from 1999 to 2006, those with blood lead levels greater than 24 μg/L were 56% more likely to have chronic kidney disease.
+And in a prospective cohort study, lead blood levels above 33 μg/L were associated with a 49% increased risk of developing chronic kidney disease.

 Lead poisoning inhibits excretion of the waste product urate and causes a predisposition for gout, in which urate builds up.
 This condition is known as saturnine gout.